 The Blizzard day is a fun-filled safe day of education, free skiing to practice what you learned in lessons, and social interaction with other Blizzard members.

 The day starts at the mountain at 9:15AM when we arrive.
-If your name has been called on the bus and you need to be classified or tested in your level, you will show up at the base of the Exhibition run “chair 3″ by the Blizzard Lesson Area flags for a quick lesson assignment.
-After you have been classified, you are free to ski/board until your lesson time: 10AM or 11AM or 11:30AM.
+If your name has been called on the bus or you were told while boarding, and you need to be classified or tested in your level, you will show up at the base of the Exhibition run “chair 3″ by the Blizzard Lesson Area flags for a quick lesson assignment.
+After you have been classified, you are free to ski/board until your lesson time: Typical times of lessons are: 10AM or 11AM or 11:30AM.

 Skier Level A, A+, B, and C lessons are at 10 AM